blackboxnlp/2019/index.md

 She previously worked as a postdoc at the University of Amsterdam and as a research assistant at Fondazione Bruno Kessler.
 She obtained her PhD from the University of Trento, Italy, in 2013 and was awarded an NWO VENI grant in 2016.

+**Understanding syntactic transfer in multilingual NLP models**

+Recent work has shown that state-of-the-art models of language and translation can be successfully trained on multiple languages simultaneously without changes to the underlying neural network architectures.
+Besides the practical advantage of having fewer models to maintain, this approach has the potential to dramatically improve the quality of many NLP applications in low-resource languages by exploiting cross-linguistic commonalities.
+As a result the adoption of multilingual models is quickly catching on, however the mechanisms explaining knowledge sharing in these models remain largely unknown:
+What kind of knowledge is really shared among languages?
+Does multilingual training mostly lead to better semantic modeling of the lexicon or does it also enable the sharing of more abstract grammatical categories?
+And furthermore, what are the conditions for cross-lingual syntactic transfer to happen at various levels?
+This talk will present some answers to these questions based on various models and probing tasks, and discuss the future of multilinguality in NLP.

 ### [Michael F. Bonner](http://michaelfbonner.com/)
 <img src="https://static1.squarespace.com/static/511abe2be4b0343281bc20c2/t/51b80116e4b0168c35d8527e/1526055235721/IMGP1331.JPG?format=300w" width="100px">